bmullan/ciab-remote-desktop/README.md

 Each selected application will be installed into its own LXD container.

-> **NOTE**: NextCloud is an exception to this.
-Due to a bug with AppArmor and "nested" AppArmor profiles we cannot install the SNAP version of NextCloud in a "nested" container as with the other applications.
-So NextCloud is installed in an LXD container called "nextcloud" in the Host/Server and is attached to the same private 10.x.x.x network as all the other containers.
-If you (ie CIAB Admin) need to delete/copy/start etc the NextCloud container you will have to ssh into the Host and execute the appropirate LXC commands there (re - lxc list nextcloud, lxc stop nextcloud etc)

-Each of those Web Application Containers will be attached to the same lxdbr0 bridge via the ETH0 interface of the **ciab-guac** container and thus those Web Application containers will be allocated a 10.x.x.x IP address on the same subnet as **ciab-guac** and the initial **cn1** Ubuntu-Mate desktop container.
+Each of those Web Application Containers will be attached to the same lxdbr0 bridge via their container's ETH0 interface and thus those Web Application containers will be allocated a 10.x.x.x IP address on the same subnet as **ciab-guac** and the initial **cn1** Ubuntu-Mate desktop container.

 After applications have been installed you can:

 1. get a full list of installed applications & their LXD container IP addresses by opening a terminal when logged into the **ciab-guac** container and executing:

-> $ **lxc list**
+> $ **lxc list ciab-host:**

 Next, you should log into the *CIAB Remote Desktop* using your local web browser to access Guacamole which is running in the **cn1** LXD container.